 Area Action Remediation port 80 or 443).
-After login, check the firmware version, and use one of the CVE databases to check whether security updates for all devices - just change them using any password generator ).
-Don't forget to print out all passwords and put a are required.
+After login, check the firmware version, and use one of the CVE databases 45 to check whether security updates are required.
 There will be small number of vulnerabilities for devices which makes it an easy task.
-For Cisco IOS devices you can use Cisco Software Checker to look for updates for a particular IOS version. hardcopy into a safe box in a room of an operator supervisor (who should have a key).
-Application server () Insert a USB device (use mouse/keyboard port if other ports are "secured") and ask you SOC whether they detected a new device in the network along with suspicious activity.
-You can't win this game with OS built-in settings alone.
+For Cisco IOS devices you can use Cisco Software Checker 46 to look for updates for a particular IOS version. for all devices - just change them using any password generator 47).
+Don't forget to print out all passwords and put a hardcopy into a safe box in a room of an operator supervisor (who should have a key).
+Application server () Operator workstation (HMI) Insert a USB device (use mouse/keyboard port if other ports are "secured") and ask you SOC whether they detected a new device in the network along with suspicious activity. - You can't win this game with OS built-in settings alone.
 But you can make it harder by disabling USB device usage in the registry and device manager.
-Operator workstation (HMI) - Request the document "SPPA-T3000 Administrator Manual Application Whitelisting" from Siemens to harden your kiosk mode setup.
-Automation network Next move to the Automation network, and repeat all steps marked as Application network.
+Request the document "SPPA-T3000 Administrator Manual Application Whitelisting" from Siemens to harden Automation network Next move to the Automation network, and repeat all steps marked as Application network.
 Add the following ports to nmap scanning: 5010, 7061. - Automation network The difference between networks are hosts in AS/CS/MS (automation, communication or migration) roles.
 They can be either Linux boxes or PLCs.
 For Linux, all checks will be already covered.
-For PLC, use the best tool available $- s7scan^{48}$ .
+For PLC, use the best tool available $- s7scan^{48}$.
 Ask your maintainer to reconfigure PLCs as per output of s7scan.
 Request your maintainer to change passwords for Linux boxes.

-(\) - are optional basic steps to check security operations visibility and detection capabilities.
+() - are optional basic steps to check security operations visibility and detection capabilities.